-Lincoln Fire & Rescue is a combination fire/emergency medical service with professional volunteer and career personnel.
+Lincoln Fire & Rescue is a professional fire/emergency medical service.
 Each member is sworn to protect the lives and property of all City residents.
 The fire department promotes life safety by coordinating the efforts of its special teams dealing with public education, fire suppression, emergency medical services, and hazardous materials, and by developing and enforcing ordinances and fire codes.

 Who do I call to arrange for a fire safety program or station tour?

 Use our on-line form to schedule a public education event with LFR.